-- 11) Assists Port Pilots with the alignment and placement of ships and barges along their assigned berths. - 12) Reviews cargo manifest and wharfage statements for accuracy. - 13) Plans terminal space allocations for berthing, cargo or cruise ship operations. - 14) Coordinates the berthing assignments for all vessels utilizing District wharves. - 15) Directs and assists customers with the movement of cargo in and out of the harbor property to provide the greatest level of efficiency and the least amount of operational conflict for all users. - 16) Makes arrangements with the NBVC Duty Officer after normal working hours for emergency berthing assignments on NBVC wharves if required. - 17) Immediately reports to their director supervisor and/or the appropriate public safety agency of all illegal or unauthorized incidents such as breach of security, fires, accidents, injuries, vandalism, unauthorized entries, unexpected gatherings, workplace violence, labor strife, etc. - 18) Ensures that all appropriate actions and notifications are made in the event of an oil spill or discharge of any hazardous materials. - 19) Contacts, communicates and coordinates with the Chief Operations Officer, Director of Maintenance, and/or CEO upon an incident and contacts appropriate law enforcement, fire, paramedic, etc. - 20) Identifies damage(s) done to District property, locates the responsible party and generates damage/incident reports as required. - 21) Researches special projects and develops reports. - 22) Recommends, coordinates, and implements comprehensive Harbormaster Department programs. - 23) Assists in developing and coordinating District safety and training programs. - 24) Performs other related tasks as assigned.
+- Assists Port Pilots with the alignment and placement of ships and barges along their assigned berths. - Directs and assists customers with the movement of cargo in and out of the harbor property to provide the greatest level of efficiency and the least amount of operational conflict for all users. - Immediately reports to their director supervisor and/or the appropriate public safety agency of all illegal or unauthorized incidents such as breach of security, fires, accidents, injuries, vandalism, unauthorized entries, unexpected gatherings, workplace violence, labor strife, etc. - Contacts, communicates and coordinates with the Chief Operations Officer, Director of Maintenance, and/or CEO upon an incident and contacts appropriate law enforcement, fire, paramedic, etc. - Recommends, coordinates, and implements comprehensive Harbormaster Department programs.

+- o Ensures that all appropriate actions and notifications are made in the event of an oil spill or discharge of any hazardous materials. - o Identifies damage(s) done to District property, locates the responsible party and generates damage/incident reports as required. - o Assists in developing and coordinating District safety and training programs.